Moka pots are also known as stovetop espresso makers because they enable you to brew a full-bodied, rich cup of joe on your stove.

 As the pot heats up and delivers coffee, your joe may froth and become dark and fluffy-looking, which is a sign of highly concentrated, well-extracted coffee.

-Still, although the Moka pot may be called an espresso maker, this coffee isn’t truly espresso – it’s just intensely rich and robust enough that it can be compared to espresso.
+Still, although the Moka pot may be called an espresso maker, this coffee isn't truly espresso; it is, however, intensely rich and robust enough to be compared to espresso.

 Pro 2.
 Easy to use

-Moka pots are relatively easy to use, especially when you compare them to espresso machines.
-In addition, they don’t require special tools or instruments to brew you the best cup of coffee you’ve ever had.
+Moka pots are relatively easy to use, especially when compared to espresso machines.
+In addition, they don't require special tools or instruments to brew you the best cup of coffee you've ever had.

-Although brewing your coffee with a Moka pot requires more steps than pressing the button on a coffee machine, you can’t find a more simple device to use when you want a strong cuppa.
+Although brewing your coffee with a Moka pot requires more steps than pressing the button on a coffee machine, you can't find a simpler device to use when you want a strong cup of coffee.

 "Pouring freshly made Moka pot coffee into a glass."

-Because this nifty little brewer is so straightforward to use, it makes brewing up your coffee on groggy mornings more effortless, and anyone can use it!
+Because this nifty little brewer is so straightforward to use, it makes brewing coffee on groggy mornings more effortless, and anyone can use it.

 Pro 3.
 Moka pots are versatile